FAQs

 What is my BillWill Legacy Contact

-The role of Legacy Contact is to notify BillWill of your death or incapacity, so we can start managing your bills and subscriptions in line with your instructions .
-Your executor / power of attorney will either be a loved one or someone who administers estates professionally.
-After your death, your contract with BillWill is inherited by your estate.
-In the case of your incapacity, your contract with BillWill is temporarily undertaken by your power of attorney.
-This means your executor / power of attorney is the person who confirms or updates your BillWill Planner instructions.
-We recommend your Legacy Contact and executor / power of attorney be the same person.
+The role of a Legacy Contact is to notify BillWill of your death or incapacity.
+Your executor or power of attorney will either be a loved one or a professional who administers estates.
+After your death, they are responsible for confirming or updating your BillWill Planner instructions.
+We recommend that your Legacy Contact be your executor and/or power of attorney to streamline the process.

 No. But you can change your Legacy Contact any time from your BillWill dashboard.